ToniWonKanobi/theoveranalyzed.net/posts/2015/2/6/one-year-later.md

 @@ Title=One Year Later
 @@ Date=2015-02-06 18:00
-@@ Description=Although I haven't beel posting regularly for the past year, it feels good to have garnered a small following.
+@@ Description=Although I haven't been posting regularly for the past year, it feels good to have garnered a small following.
 Thanks to all of you who read this site.
-@@ Tags=meta, anthony
+@@ Tags=meta, Anthony, blogging

 #First, Thanks.

 I started this site [around a year ago](http://www.theoveranalyzed.net/2014/2/2/first-post-ever) as an outlet to both collect and share my thoughts on technology and the ensuing pop culture.
 Because it is an anniversary of sorts, I wanted to share some of the statistics available to me:

 * As of today, there are **251** unique subscribers via RSS